 We provide investment management services to private funds.
-There is a minimum account size requirement of \$1,000,000 for an investor in one of the private funds.
-However this may be negotiated on a case by case basis.
+Per fund requirements; there is a minimum account size of \$1,000,000 for an investor in one of the private funds.
+However, this may be negotiated on a case by case basis.